buddytrip05/cto-forum-context-file-example/README.md

 ### `CONTEXT.md` — A real context file

 This is a complete example of the artifact that replaces the PRD in the agentic development model.
-It was built for a real feature: a high-value asset inventory system for a fulfillment center.
+It was built based on a real feature: an inventory system for a fulfillment center.

 It is not a requirements document.
 It is not a user story.
 It is a machine-executable brief — structured so that multiple engineers can each build an independent version of the same feature from this single document, without coordinating, and without inventing answers to fill gaps.